jakeadam10/PRG1-debugging-workshop-javascript/is-palindrome/spec.md

 A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward, disregarding spaces, punctuation, and capitalization.
 We need to determine whether a given string is a palindrome.

+## 📋 Function specification

+We're implementing a function called `isPalindrome` to solve this problem statement.

+### Expected Behaviour
+- The function should return `true` for palindromes and `false` for non-palindromes.
+- The function should ignore spaces, punctuation, and capitalization.
+- An empty string should be considered a palindrome.

 ## Function Signature
 ```javascript
 function isPalindrome(str)